Empowering Young Women

 At Tech Trek, girls are assigned to a math or science core class, and spend a week learning about their field, doing hands-on experiments and working with other girls under the instruction of credentialed, female middle school teachers and of women currently engaged professionally in math, science, or technology fields.
 For many girls, the week long camp sparks their curiosity and places them on a path toward success.

-If you know a young woman who would be interested in participating in our next camp session and will be entering eight grade in the fall in the Poway Unified School District area*, please contact us at email@example.com, for more information.
+If you know a young woman who would be interested in participating in our 2023 camp session and will be entering eight grade in the fall in the Poway Unified School District area*, please contact us at firstname.lastname@example.org, for more information.

 * Camps are held during the summer.
 Eligible participants will enter 8th grade the school year immediately after.

 STEM Company Tours for our Tech Trek Girls